 Торіс Anticipated Terms PRICE Compensation The TJPA will evaluate proposed compensation structures that comply with local, state, and federal law and its obligations as an FTA, state and local grant recipient.
 The TJPA anticipates certain design and preconstruction services will be paid on a cost-plus-fixed fee basis to be addressed further in the proposal process.
 Construction services compensation may also be addressed further in the proposal process considering combinations of cost-plus-fixed-fee, target price, lump-sum for specific scopes or work, allowances, contingencies, and incentives.
 Retention The TJPA will hold retention of two and one-half percent (2.5%) for construction work performed.
 After 50% of the contract price has been paid and work progress is satisfactory, the TJPA may make remaining payments with no retention, at its sole discretion.
 The Contractor will have the right to substitute securities in lieu of retention.
 Price Escalation The TJPA will develop, and the Contractor may propose modifications to, a competitive, reasonable price escalation provision to address increases over time in labor and materials.
 Development of Construction Prices The TJPA will employ Independent Cost Estimating firm(s) to develop estimates of construction prices.
 These estimates will be compared to the Contractor's estimates in an open book setting and reconciled.
 Insurance The TJPA is evaluating use of either a Contractor Controlled Insurance Program (CCIP) or an Owner Controlled Insurance Program (OCIP) for the major project participants and may utilize a combination of both CCIP and OCIP in a primary/excess arrangement to provide adequate coverage for the work.
 Any CCIP or OCIP must include at least general liability coverage, workers' compensation and employer's liability coverage, pollution liability coverage, professional liability coverage, and builder's risk coverage.
-The TJPA may require additional coverages based on the Project risks.
-Smaller vendors and subcontractors will need to provide per occurrence and aggregate limits of coverage in line with expected industry amounts.
+The TJPA may require additional coverages based on the Project risks. smaller vendors and subcontractors will need to provide per occurrence and aggregate limits of coverage in line with expected industry amounts.
 The successful proposer shall assist the TJPA in developing appropriate coverage amounts for non-enrolled subcontractors and vendors.
-Bonds Proposal security will be required [amount to be clarified by addendum] of the short-listed firms submitting Proposals.
-Proposal security expires [date to be clarified by addendum].
+Bonds Proposal Bond.
+Proposers will be required to demonstrate the capability to secure a proposal bond for \$5,000,000.
+The proposal bond expires upon contract execution.